Contains the active ingredient calcitriol

 If you forget to take it

-Do not take a double dose to make up missed doses.
-This may increase the chance of you experiencing side effects.
+Do not take a double dose to make up for the dose that you missed.
+This may increase the chance of you experiencing unwanted side effects.

 If you take too much (overdose)